gsmandur/Grid-Movement/README.md

 # Grid-Movement
 C++ class used to traverse around an xy plane

- -drone continues to move around the plane until user stops entering commands or it runs out of fuel (50 steps).
- -accepted user input:
+ -drone continues to move around the plane until user stops entering commands or it runs out of fuel (50 steps). \n -accepted user input:
      f - move forward
      b - move backward